-The elevation of the site ranges from about 1,243 feet above sea level (ASL) on the south side of the site and 1,258 feet ASL on the south side of the site (Figure 3).
-Salado Creek passes from northwest to southeast and is located approximately 700 feet to the west of the site.
-The site is thickly vegetated by native grasses and a few shrubs.
+The elevation of the site ranges from about 1,210 feet above sea level (ASL) on the west side of the site and 1,240 feet ASL on the east side of the site (Figure 3).
+As shown on Figure 3, Salado Creek passes from northwest to southeast and is located just west of the site.
+The site is vegetated by native grasses and a few shrubs.